What’s Old is New

 Curling Comes to Canada

 Scottish immigrants introduced curling to Canada.
 The sport evolved significantly from its humble beginnings when, in the winter of 1760, Scottish troops melted down cannon balls to fashion curling irons.
 Long, harsh Canadian winters were ideal for the game.
 By 1807 the first North American club was established.
 On January 22 of that year, twenty sporting Montreal merchants, who had been curling on the ice of the St. Lawrence River behind Molson's Brewery, founded the Montreal Curling Club.
-(In 1924, the club was honored with the privilege of adding "Royal" to its name.)
+(In 1924, the club was honoured with the privilege of adding "Royal" to its name.)
 Early rules of the Montreal Club stated that the losing party pay for a bowl of whisky toddy, to be placed in the middle of the table for the rest of the curlers.

 A second club was organized at Quebec City in 1821, also using irons.
 Curlers from each city met halfway on the St. Lawrence River at Trois Rivières in 1836.
 Quebec won, 31-23, with the losers paying for dinner.